Federal Energy Regulatory Commission, Department of Energy.

 Ellen Brown may be reached by email at DataClearance@FERC.gov, telephone at (202) 502-8663.

 OMB Control No.: 1902-0073.

-Type of Request: Three-year approval of the FERC-512 information collection requirements, with no changes to the current reporting requirements in Docket No. IC21-8-000.
+Type of Request: Three-year approval of the FERC-512 information collection requirements, with no changes to the current reporting requirements.

 Abstract: The Commission regulates nonfederal hydropower projects on navigable waters and federal lands pursuant to the Federal Power Act (FPA).